Strait of Juan de Fuca Scenic Byway

 Neah Bay/Cape Flattery

 The Strait of Juan de Fuca Highway ends at milepost 0 at its western terminus.
-The road continuing to Neah Bay, the Makah Indian reservation and the most northwestern edge of the lower 48 states is the Cape Flattery Tribal Scenic Byway found on this site.
+The road continuing to Neah Bay, the Makah Indian reservation and the most northwestern edge of the contiguous lower 48 states is the Cape Flattery Tribal Scenic Byway.

 From Seattle, follow US-101 west to Port Angeles.
 Allow three hours for this 85-mile leg, which includes a half-hour ferry crossing from either the Seattle-to-Bainbridge or the Edmonds-to-Kingston ferry terminal.
 The 61-mile Strait of Juan de Fuca Highway 112 trip officially begins a few miles west of Port Angeles on SR-112, along the north shore of the Olympic Peninsula, and runs west toward Neah Bay.
 (The scenic byway may also be accessed midway from US-101 by taking the SR-113 exit 11 miles north of Forks.)
 Extend your journey and continue exploring the northwest tip of the Olympic Peninsula via the 12-mile Cape Flattery Tribal Scenic Byway.